Data Analysis for SMEs

 A critical analysis

-"Data analysis for SMEs" or "data science" should actually be one of the top topics for SMEs.
-After all, these are times in which it is very difficult to predict the future based on experience.
+„Data analysis for SMEs“ or „Data Science“ should really be one of the top topics for medium-sized companies.
+Because these are times when the future is very difficult to predict based on experience alone.
 Has the Corona crisis It has robbed us of so many certainties and accelerated a digitalisation that means change on a scale that cannot yet be estimated.
 How obvious it would be to fall back on the tools of advanced data analysis.
 Can BI and AI show us the way into the future(?)

 Tentative middle class